orhanors/Audio-Genre-Prediction-using-Deep-Learning/README.md

-# Audio Genre Prediction using Deep Learning
+# Music Genre Prediction using Deep Learning

 This project explains how to predict music genre using CNN deep learning architecture.